kentico-ericd/xperience-community-database-anonymizer/README.md

 ## Description

-This Kentico 13 integration allows developers to encrypt sensitive data within the Kentico database using a salt of their choosing.
-The data can only be decrypted using this salt, so the database can be shared with members outside of the organization safely.
-Once a backup of the database with anonymized data is created, the original database can be decrypted to restore the sensitive data.
+This dotnet tool allows developers to anonymize sensitive data within a Kentico 13 database.
+The database remains in a usable state and can be connected to a Kentico 13 instance.
+This can be useful to protect user and visitor personal data when sending the database to third-parties including Kentico Support.

 ## Requirements